 What is server hardening?
 There are many different ways for a hacker to attack a Windows server, from unpatched system vulnerabilities to misconfigured settings, unnecessary protocols, or vulnerable applications.
 The process of getting these vulnerabilities closed off or patched (or at least most of them) is server hardening

 Unfortunately, like a bodybuilder, a hardened system does not stay hard without continuous attention.
 OS, driver and application patches must be updated promptly; user and application settings should be checked regularly, security systems should be installed, and logging should be enabled to identify what attacks are being tried against the server.
+Keep reading to learn more about Windows server hardening.

 Table of Contents